HeardLibrary/linked-data/vanderbot/convert-config.md

 }
 ```

-The `data_path` value defines the path to the directory in which the file whose name is the value of `item_source_csv` is located.
+The `data_path` value defines the path to the directory in which a file whose name is either the value of `item_source_csv` or `item_pattern_file` is located.
+It also is the directory into which the output file(s) will be written.
 If the empty string, the current working directory will be used.
 If a relative or absolute path is provided, it MUST end in a forward slash (`/`).

 A value MUST be provided for one of either `item_source_csv` or `item_pattern_file`.
 An empty string should be provided as a value if unused.